shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

 ## Required and Provided

-* **MSigDB Files:** These files are provided in the /GeneSets/ folder which begin with "msigdb_" and are formated for the GSEA analysis within the GettingStartedScript, `GSEA_Sig_Table_Gen.R` and the Shiny app, as well as are used for the user interface tables to select gene sets within the GSEA tab.
-The msigdb_gsNsym.tsv files are zipped due to size constraints, when unzipped they are around 140mb-160mb each.
-The MSigDB gene sets are available for *Homo sapiens* and *Mus musculus* which can either both be downloaded or only the species you need.
-You choose if the samples are human or not when setting up the scripts.
+* **MSigDB Files:**
+  * These gene set files were gathered from the [Molecular Signatures Database (MSigDB)](http://www.gsea-msigdb.org/gsea/msigdb/index.jsp) as separate collections and processed through R to generate a master gene set file to use for GSEA and ssGSEA analysis.
+  * These files begin with "msigdb_" and can be found [here](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/tree/main/GeneSets).
+    * Please note that some gene sets are available for *Homo sapiens* and *Mus musculus* which are designated by HS or MM respectively.
+* **Tab 2 Gene Set files:**
+  * The tab 2 gene set initially written to show gene sets from the Cell Marker Database but can be adjusted by the user
+  * We also provide LINCS L1000 gene sets derived from small molecule perturbations following drug treatment.
+  * If the user choses to adjust this gene set they must also ensure there is an RData list file provided for it as well.
+    * This file can be generated with one of the getting started scripts we described previously.
-* **Tab2 Gene Set GMT file:** This is a temporary file which is a subset of the MSigDB gene set collection.
+* This is a temporary file which is a subset of the MSigDB gene set collection.
 In the future it will be replaced with relevant gene sets that users may use when interacting with their data.
 Please keep in mind that this is from the Homo Sapien collection and will not generate results if you are observing mouse model data.
 The current gene set in this place is also included in the main MSigDB file, so idealy this tab can be ignored until it contains a more unique gene set.

 # Getting Started Scripts